 While being a dedicated CSUN student and contributing to her community, Isabel began her employment with the USU in 2014.
-Hired as a Student Operations Services Assistant within the Facility Operations Department at the SRC, she was quickly promoted to the Student Building Manager position because of her excellent display of hard work and outstanding leadership abilities.
-Her employment at the SRC sparked her interest for the field of Collegiate Recreation and it also provided her with the opportunity to attend the National Intramural-Recreational Sports Association (NIRSA) Region VI Conference in November 2015.
+Hired initially as a Student Operations Services Assistant within the Facility Operations Department at the SRC, she was promoted to the Student Building Manager position.

 Isabel currently serves as the Fitness Supervisor within the Fitness & Wellness Department and she strives to encompass physical and mental wellness into her everyday work and personal life.
-In her spare time, Isabel enjoys attending concerts and spending time with her family.
+In her spare time, Isabel enjoys exploring Los Angeles, attending concerts and sporting events and spending time with family.